JuergenGutsch/blog/_source/_posts/2017-04-20-trying-cake.md

 ## Running the build

-To run the build, just call ./build.ps1 in a PowerShell console:
+To run the build, just call .\build.ps1 in a PowerShell console:

 ![]({{ site.baseurl }}/img/cake/start-build.png)

-If you know FAKE the results looks pretty familiar:
+If you know FAKE, the results look pretty familiar:

 ![]({{ site.baseurl }}/img/cake/build-result.png)